-USER CHARGES
+ARTICLE 7 USER CHARGES

-- 1. Each Party, in accordance with its national legislation, may impose or permit to be imposed charges, based on sound economic principles, for the use of airports, other facilities and air services under its control. - 2.
-Neither Party shall impose or permit to be imposed on the designated airlines of the other Party charges higher than those imposed on its own airlines engaged in similar international services.
+- 1. Each Party may impose or permit to be imposed just and reasonable charges for the use of airports, other facilities and air services under its control. - 2.
+Neither Party shall impose or permit to be imposed on the designated airline of the other Party charges higher than those imposed on its own airlines engaged in similar international services. - 3.
+Such charges shall be just and reasonable and shall be based on sound economic principles.

-TRAFFIC IN DIRECT TRANSIT
+ARTICLE 8 TRAFFIC IN DIRECT TRANSIT

 Traffic in direct transit across the territory of either Party and not leaving the area of the airport reserved for such purpose shall, except in respect of security measures against the threat of unlawful interference, such as violence and air piracy and occasional measures for the combat of illicit drug traffic, be subject to no more than a simplified control.
-Baggage and cargo in direct transit shall be exempt from customs duties, charges and other similar taxes.
+Baggage and cargo in direct transit shall be exempt from custom duties, charges and other similar taxes.

-RECOGNITION OF CERTIFICATES AND LICENSES
+ARTICLE 9 RECOGNITION OF CERTIFICATES AND LICENCES

-1. Certificates of airworthiness, certificates of competency and licenses issued, or rendered valid, in accordance with the rules and procedures of one Party, including, in the case of the Portuguese Republic, European Union laws and regulations, and still in force shall be recognized as valid by the other Party for the purpose of operating the agreed services, provided always that the requirements under which such certificates and licenses were issued, or rendered valid, are equal to or above the minimum standards established pursuant to the Convention.

-- 2. Paragraph 1 also applies with respect to an airline designated by the Portuguese Republic whose regulatory control is exercised and maintained by another European Union Member State. - 3.
-Each Party, however, reserves the right to refuse to recognize, for flights above its own territory, certificates of competency and licenses granted or validated to its own nationals by the other Party or by any other State.
+- 1. Certificates of airworthiness, certificates of competency and licences issued, or rendered valid, in accordance with the rules and procedures of one Party, including, in the case of the Portuguese Republic, European Union laws and regulations, and still in force shall be recognised as valid by the other Party for the purpose of operating the agreed services, provided always that the requirements under which such certificates and licences were issued, or rendered valid, are equal to or above the minimum standards established pursuant to the Convention. - 2.
+Paragraph 1 also applies with respect to an airline designated by the Portuguese Republic whose regulatory control is exercised and maintained by another European Union Member State. - 3.
+Each Party, however, reserves the right to refuse to recognize, for flights above its own territory, certificates of competency and licences granted or validated to its own nationals by the other Party or by any other State.

-COMMERCIAL REPRESENTATION
+ARTICLE 10 COMMERCIAL REPRESENTATION

-- 1. The designated airlines of each Party shall be allowed: - a) To establish in the territory of the other Party offices for the promotion of air transportation and sale of air tickets as well as, in accordance with the legislation in force of such other Party, other facilities required for the provision of air transportation. - b) To bring in and maintain in the territory of the other Party in accordance with the legislation of such other Party relating to entry, residence and employment - managerial, sales, technical, operational and other specialist staff required for the provision of air transportation, and

-- c) In the territory of the other Party to engage directly and, at the airlines discretion, through its agents in the sale of air transportation. - 2.
-The competent authorities of each Party will take all necessary steps to ensure that the representation of the airlines designated by the other Party may exercise their activities in an orderly manner.
+- 1. The designated airline of each Party shall be allowed: - a) To establish in the territory of the other Party offices for the promotion of air transportation and sale of air tickets as well as, in accordance with the legislation in force of such other Party, other facilities required for the provision of air transportation; - b) To bring in and maintain in the territory of the other Party in accordance with the legislation of such other Party relating to entry, residence and employment managerial, sales, technical, operational and other specialist staff required for the provision of air transportation, and - c) In the territory of the other Party to engage directly and, at the airline discretion, through its agents in the sale of air transportation. - 2.
+The competent authorities of each Party will take all necessary steps to ensure that the representation of the airline designated by the other Party may exercise their activities in an orderly manner.

-COMMERCIAL ACTIVITIES
+ARTICLE 11 COMMERCIAL ACTIVITIES

-- 1. The designated airlines of each Party shall have the right to sell, in the territory of the other Party, air transportation and any person shall be free to purchase such transportation in the currency of that territory or in freely convertible currencies of other countries in accordance with the foreign exchange regulations in force. - 2.
-In the exercise of the commercial activities, the principles mentioned in the previous number shall be applied to the designated airlines of both Parties.
+- 1. The designated airline of each Party shall have the right to sell, in the territory of the other Party, air transportation and any person shall be free to purchase such transportation in the currency of that territory or in freely convertible currencies of other countries in accordance with the foreign exchange regulation in force. - 2.
+In the exercise of the commercial activities, the principles mentioned in paragraph 1 above of this Article shall be applied to the designated airlines of both Parties.

-CONVERSION AND TRANSFER OF REVENUES
+ARTICLE 12 CONVERSION AND TRANSFER OF REVENUES